gromacs/gromacs/docs/web-manual/topologies.rst

 This chapter describes the setup of the topology file, the :ref:`top` file and the database files: what the parameters stand for and how/where to change them if needed.
 First, all file formats are explained.
-Section [subsec:fffiles] describes the organization of the files in each force field.
+Section :ref:`fffiles` describes the organization of the files in each force field.

 **Note:** if you construct your own topologies, we encourage you to